xiangzhi/parcs_stt_tts/README.md

 ---

-As of the latest update, the following interpreters are supported.
+As of the latest update, the following interpreters are supported:

 parcs_stt
 - OpenAI